Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

-(IV) \emph{Structure-aware encoder (Prior Tokenizer):} A perception-aware module that encodes structured detection outputs, such as semantic attributes, into token embeddings for downstream reasoning.
+(IV) \emph{Structure-aware encoder (Prior tokenizer):} A perception-aware module that encodes structured detection outputs, such as semantic attributes, into token embeddings for downstream reasoning.
 For example, Reason2Drive~\cite{nie2024reason2drive} introduces a module called Prior Tokenizer to fuse region features with object-level semantics.

-\textbf{Fine-Tuning:} Fine-tuning techniques train VLMs on datasets of instruction–response pairs involving both visual and textual inputs to improve their ability to follow multimodal instructions.
+Fine-tuning techniques train \glspl{vlm} on datasets of instruction–response pairs involving both visual and textual inputs to improve their ability to follow multimodal instructions.
 Two main strategies are used:

-(I) \textit{Full fine-tuning (Fft):} All model weights are updated on the target dataset.
+(I) \textit{\gls{fft}:} All model weights are updated on the target dataset.
 It typically yields the highest task performance but incurs high computational costs and risks of overfitting.
-Several reviewed works adopt full fine-tuning for smaller VLMs, striking a practical balance between effectiveness and efficiency~\cite{inoue2024nuscenes, gopalkrishnan2024multi}.
+Several reviewed works adopt full fine-tuning for smaller \glspl{vlm}, striking a practical balance between effectiveness and efficiency~\cite{inoue2024nuscenes, gopalkrishnan2024multi}.

-(II) \textit{Parameter-Efficient Fine-Tuning (PEFT):} PEFT methods enable adaptation by updating only a small number of additional parameters.
-One of the common methods is Low-rank matrices (LoRA), which are injected into attention or feed-forward layers, enable efficient adaptation with minimal parameter overhead~\cite{hu2022lora}.
+(II) \textit{\gls{peft}:} These methods enable adaptation by updating only a small number of additional parameters.
+One of the most common methods are \gls{lora} matrices, which are injected into attention or feed-forward layers, to enable efficient adaptation with minimal parameter overhead~\cite{hu2022lora}.
+An extension of this idea is QLoRA, which further reduces memory usage by applying quantization to the base model during adapter training.